 Before picking the right Eiffel ticket, here are a couple of things you need to know.

-You can get to the 1st and 2nd levels of the Tower using either the elevator or the stairs.
+You can get to the 1st and 2nd levels of the Tower using either by using the elevator or the stairs.
 The summit is accessible from the 2nd level via a separate elevator.

-While the elevators are a quicker way to ascend the tower, stairs are often less crowded and have less waiting involved when it comes to accessing the tower.
+While the elevators are a quicker way to ascend the tower, the stairs are often less crowded and have less waiting time involved when it comes to accessing the tower.

-Most tickets to the Tower give you access to the 1st and 2nd levels.
+Most of the tickets to the Tower give you access to the 1st and 2nd levels.
 To get to the summit, you need to purchase separate summit tickets.
-Summit access tickets are required if you wish to board the summit elevator on the 2nd level.
+Summit access tickets are required if you wish to board the summit elevator on the 2nd level and catch breathtaking views of the city.

-Depending on how you'd like the experience to be, you can choose either standard entry tickets to the Eiffel, opt for a guided tour or a hosted experience.
-With guided tours, an expert guide will accompany you on your Eiffel trip.
-WOn the other hand, with hosted experiences, you'll be accompanied by a host who will lead you past the lines, help you get to the 2nd level without any hiccups and leave you to explore the Tower at your own pace.
+Depending on how you'd like the experience, you can choose either standard entry tickets or a guided tour.
+With entry tickets, you only get to enter and make your way up by yourself.
+With hosted experiences, you'll be accompanied by a host who will lead you past the lines, help you get to the 2nd level and leave you to explore the Tower at your own pace.

 All Your Eiffel Tower Ticket Options Listed